alexmensch/11ty-cubetopia/src/index.md

 [This entire sentence is a link.](https://www.google.com/) Only the word [monkey](https://www.yahoo.com/) is a link in this sentence.

 The word **strong** has strong emphasis in this sentence.
-The word _italics_ is, well, you guessed it, italicized in this sentence. **_Strong italics_** has both styles applied, which is honestly a bit _much_.
+The word _italics_ is, well, you guessed it, italicized in this sentence. **_Strong italics_** has both styles applied, which is honestly a bit _much_.^[This is a footnote about the sentence linked above.]

-This is an unordered list of items:
+This is an unordered list of items:^[Another footnote about the unordered list.]

 - Banana
 - Coconut